Testing isomorphism between tuples of subspaces: Isomorphism up to permutation

 \begin{problem}[Graph isomorphism] Given two simple graphs $G$ and $H$, determine whether $G\sim H$, that is, there exists a bijection $f\colon V(G)\to V(H)$ between the vertices that preserves the edges; i.e., for every $u,v\in V(G)$, it holds that $\{u,v\}\in E(G)$ if and only if $\{f(u),f(v)\}\in E(H)$. \end{problem}

 In general, a \textbf{decision problem} is a pair $(P,M)$ where $P$ maps problem instances to answers $P\colon Q\to\{\mathsf{yes},\mathsf{no}\}$ and $M\colon Q\to\mathbf{N}$ measures the size of the problem instance.
 For example, for the graph isomorphism problem, $Q$ is the set of all $(G,H)$, where $G$ and $H$ are both simple graphs, $P(G,H)$ returns whether $G$ and $H$ are isomorphic, and if we represent $G$ and $H$ in terms of their incidence matrices, we are inclined to take $M(G,H)=|V(G)||E(G)|+|V(H)||E(H)|$.
-We say a decision problem $(P,M)$ is \textbf{GI-hard} if, given a blackbox that computes $P(x)$ in time that is polynomial in $M(x)$, one may solve graph isomorphism with runtime that is polynomial in the numbers of vertices and edges in the input graphs $G$ and $H$.
-For example, if we restrict the input set of graph isomorphism to only consider $(G,H)$ for which $G$ and $H$ are regular graphs, then the resulting subproblem is known to be GI-hard~\cite{ZemlyachenkoKT:85}.
+We say a decision problem $(P,M)$ is \textbf{GI-hard} if, \ejk{given a black box that computes $P(x)$, one may solve graph isomorphism by an algorithm that uses that black box, and that, outside of that black box, takes time that is at most polynomial in the number of vertices in the input graphs $G$ and $H$.} For example, if we restrict the input set of graph isomorphism to only consider $(G,H)$ for which $G$ and $H$ are regular graphs, then the resulting subproblem is known to be GI-hard~\cite{ZemlyachenkoKT:85}. \ejk{Today, the fastest known graph isomorphism algorithm in the worst case has quasipolynomial runtime~\cite{Babai:16}, though faster algorithms are available in practice~\cite{McKayP:14}.
+Graph isomorphism is one of a few problems that are believed to be NP-intermediate, meaning it is in NP, but not in P, and not NP-complete.}